Vedant-Agrawal30/Golf-Charity-Platform/README.md

 GolfGives is a **subscription-based SaaS platform** built for golfers who want to compete, win prizes, and give back — all in one place.

 Users subscribe monthly or yearly, enter their latest golf scores in Stableford format, and are automatically entered into a monthly prize draw.
 A portion of every subscription goes directly to a charity of the user's choice.

+The platform is designed to feel **emotionally engaging and modern** — deliberately avoiding the aesthetics of a traditional golf website.
+Design leads with charitable impact, not sport.

 The platform features a fully custom **draw engine** (random or algorithmic), an **automated prize pool calculator**, and a **complete admin panel** for managing users, draws, charities, and winner payouts.